The Star Gold Coast: History

-Renovations & expansions
+Renovations and expansions

 The complex underwent renovations in 2006. $53 million was spent on refurbishment of the casino.
 The two gaming floors are now one and the size is just over double of what it was.
 Level Two became the brand new Gold Club room.
 A new restaurant, balconies, and two new bars were included in the renovation.
 By 2008, 442 of the hotel rooms were completely refurbished at the cost of $16 million.
 The hotel front office and lobby bar were also renovated.

 In August 2015, work commenced on a $345 million redevelopment of the casino including the construction of a 17-storey tower.

 In recent years, the property has been expanded to include new hotels which are part of The Star Gold Coast.
 The Star Grand still has the most hotel rooms of the property, with 592 guest rooms.
 An all-suite hotel, The Darling added a new building with 56 luxury suites.
 The opening of the Dorsett hotel added 313 new guest rooms.

 By 2025, the Epsilon will be complete and will open the same year.
 The 63 storey building will include 210 hotel rooms as well as 457 residential apartments.